sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 | DT.DIS.OFFT.CD |	122 |
 | DT.AMT.BLAT.CD |	122 |

-Provided that there are 124 countries in the table, we clearly see that long-term debt is indeed the most severe debt category amongst all countries.
+Provided that there are 124 countries in the table, we clearly see that long-term debt (DT.AMT.DLXF.CD) is indeed the most severe debt category amongst all countries.